toriborish/Recipes/docs/source/Recipes/Entrees/Pork_PorkRillettes.rst

 .. note::

    The lemon zest was great!
 Didn't end up using all the liquid, the remaining stock was very dense and flavorful.
-More smaller jars rather than a single big one would have been better.
+More, smaller jars rather than a single big one would have been better.

+.. sectionauthor:: Carlo